 This free crochet pattern is for the Striped Ombre Hat and is the perfect beginner crochet pattern for a hat.
 It also makes the perfect Christmas or Holiday gift for the Fall and Winter Seasons.

 So often we want to crochet a hat to make a quick gift and we want to make sure it looks amazing.
-Well, this Striped Ombre Hat will make you crocheting quick hats that won’t get boring after making a few.
-Especially the gradient of 2 different colors creating a striped ombre effect makes this hat extra special.
+Well, with this Striped Ombre Hat pattern, you will be crocheting amazing hats quickly that won’t get boring after making a few.
+The gradient of 2 different colors creating a striped ombre effect makes this hat extra special.

 Furthermore, it uses the new Heat Wave yarn from Red Heart Yarns/ Yarnspirations.
 It is a special yarn that is sunlight activated and generates more than 12F more heat when worn outside.
 Yes, even on cloudy days.

-So, using single crochet stitches plus the heat wave yarn creates the perfect combination to make every winter warmer instead of colder.
-At least for your head.
+So, using single crochet stitches plus the heat wave yarn creates the perfect combination to make every winter warmer.
+At least your head will be!

 Would you like some more Hat Crochet Pouch Patterns?
 Get inspired here:

 So let me now give you the list of information you need in order to do this wonderful Striped Ombre Hat.

 This pattern is also available as an ad-free, printer-friendly pdf pattern that can be purchased at the links below for only a small fee.